Table of Contents

 What is cervical dystonia?

-Cervical dystonia is a neurological disorder.
-With it, the muscles in your neck abnormally contract.
-It causes your head to lean or twist to one side.
+Cervical dystonia is a neurological disorder that causes the muscles in your neck to abnormally contract.
+This muscle contraction can cause your head to lean or twist to one side.
 Your chin may pull up, down, forward, or backward.
 Your shoulder also can contort up.

 The disorder also is known as spasmodic torticollis (ST).
 It can cause severe pain and discomfort.
 It often begins slowly, gets worse, and then stabilizes.